MicrosoftDocs/quantum-docs-pr.it-IT/articles/user-guide/libraries/standard/control-flow.md

 <span data-ttu-id="20f91-177">A questo punto, è possibile eseguire questa operazione, ma in qualche modo non è in grado di soddisfare la nuova operazione, ad esempio l'applicazione del `Controlled` functore.</span><span class="sxs-lookup"><span data-stu-id="20f91-177">At this point, we could be done, but it is somehow unsatisfying that our new operation does not "feel" like applying the `Controlled` functor.</span></span>
 <span data-ttu-id="20f91-178">In questo modo, si termina la definizione del nuovo concetto di flusso di controllo scrivendo una funzione che accetta l'oggetto Oracle da controllare e che restituisce una nuova operazione.</span><span class="sxs-lookup"><span data-stu-id="20f91-178">Thus, we finish defining our new control flow concept by writing a function that takes the oracle to be controlled and that returns a new operation.</span></span>
-<span data-ttu-id="20f91-179">In questo modo, la nuova funzione ha un aspetto molto simile a `Controlled` , illustrando che è possibile definire con facilità nuovi costrutti di flussi di controllo usando :::no-loc(Q#)::: e la Canon insieme:</span><span class="sxs-lookup"><span data-stu-id="20f91-179">In this way, our new function looks and feels very much like `Controlled`, illustrating that we can easily define powerful new control flow constructs using :::no-loc(Q#)::: and the canon together:</span></span>
+<span data-ttu-id="20f91-179">In questo modo, la nuova funzione ha un aspetto molto simile a `Controlled` , illustrando che è possibile definire con facilità nuovi costrutti di flussi di controllo usando Q# e la Canon insieme:</span><span class="sxs-lookup"><span data-stu-id="20f91-179">In this way, our new function looks and feels very much like `Controlled`, illustrating that we can easily define powerful new control flow constructs using Q# and the canon together:</span></span>

 ```qsharp
 function ControlledOnBitString(